smartrent/elixir-styler/docs/control_flow_macros.md

 ## `with`

 `with` statements are extremely expressive.
-Styler tries to remove any unnecessary complexity from them in the following ways.
+Quokka tries to remove any unnecessary complexity from them in the following ways.

 ### Remove Identity Else Clause